-During 2021, the Corporation generated record operating cash flow (OCF) of US\$337 million and record free cash flow (FCF) of US\$263 million.
-The Corporation's capital expenditure for full year 2021 was US\$48 million, US\$2 million below guidance largely the result of re-phasing into 2022.
-The Corporation's 2021 average operating costs were US\$15.0 per boe, below guidance figures.
+During 2022, the Corporation generated record operating cash flow (OCF) of US\$623 million and record free cash flow (FCF) of US\$430 million.
+The Corporation's capital expenditure for full year 2022 was US\$163 million, approximately US\$7 million below guidance largely the result of re-phasing into 2023.
+The Corporation's 2022 average operating costs were US\$16.6 per boe, in line with guidance figures.
 See "Non-IFRS Measures" below.

-In 2021, the financial performance targets, with an aggregate weighting of 20%, were to achieve the capital expenditures guidance, the operating costs guidance and the free cash flow forecasts, as adjusted for changes in work scopes and justified economic factors.
+In 2022, the financial performance targets, with an aggregate weighting of 20%, were to achieve the capital expenditures guidance, the operating costs guidance and the free cash flow forecasts, as adjusted for changes in work scopes and justified economic factors.
 These targets were determined to be achieved.